nf-core/eager/docs/installation.md

 **You need NextFlow version >= 0.24 to run this pipeline.**

-See [nextflow.io](https://www.nextflow.io/) and [NGI-NextflowDocs](https://github.com/SciLifeLab/NGI-NextflowDocs) for further instructions on how to install and configure Nextflow.
+See [Nextflow documentation](https://www.nextflow.io/docs/latest/index.html) or the [nf-core website](https://nf-core.github.io/) for further instructions on how to install and configure Nextflow.
+Join the gitter channels for some direct contact with developers: [nextflow channel](https://gitter.im/nextflow-io/nextflow) or [nf-core Lobby](https://gitter.im/nf-core/Lobby).

 ## 2) Install the Pipeline
-This pipeline itself needs no installation - NextFlow will automatically fetch it from GitHub if `apeltzer/nf-EAGER` is specified as the pipeline name.
+This pipeline itself needs no installation - NextFlow will automatically fetch it from GitHub if `nf-core/EAGER2` is specified as the pipeline name.

 ### Offline use